isacfg/oportuni-backend/RENDER_DEPLOYMENT.md

 GOOGLE_CLIENT_ID=your-google-client-id
 GOOGLE_CLIENT_SECRET=your-google-client-secret
 LOG_LEVEL=debug
+# DATABASE_URL=your-local-postgres-url (optional, will use SQLite if not set)
 ```

-This will use `localhost` for local development while `0.0.0.0` for production.
+This will use SQLite for local development and PostgreSQL for production.